roachlong/distributed-transactions-poc/README.md

 ## Outline
 The workflow is roughly outlined in three phases

-#### i) Rebalancing
+#### i) Routing
-* client portfolios are evaluated for drift
+* client portfolios are evaluated for eligibility and drift
 * buy / sell adjustments are decided for each position
 * changes for each asset are aggregated across accounts into block orders
-* orders are sent to the market for fulfillment
+* orders are sent through the OMS to the market for fulfillment
+* and later the post trade allocations will be received and sent for booking

 #### ii) Allocations
-* individual trade executions are collected from the block orders
+* individual trade executions are collected from the market
 * trades are aggregated back to the accounts mapped in the block order
 * snapshots are taken along the way to partially fill orders with a fair market price
-* orders are then sent to the OMS for processing
+* allocations are then sent for routing and booking

 #### iii) Booking
-* order management system will reconcile account and position details
+* back office system will reconcile account and position details
-* and send the completed transaction to back office for settlement
+* and prepare the completed transaction for settlement

 ## Domain Models
 We'll break the problem up with a clear separation of concerns between each step of the workflow.
 To achieve this we'll define a separate database for each domain.